Decker to follow Harris as Jets continue purge

 Without Decker and Harris, the Jets will have only four players age 30 or older on the roster: Josh McCown (37), Tanner Purdum (32), Matt Forte (31) and Steve McLendon (31).

 Harris, 33, the Jets' longest-tenured player, was blindsided by the move.
-He practiced Tuesday in his usual spot at starting middle linebacker, and later talked with ESPN about his longevity -- the only holdover from the Eric Mangini era (2006-08).
+He practiced Tuesday in his usual spot at starting middle linebacker, and later talked with ESPN about his longevity as the only holdover from the Eric Mangini era (2006-08).

-Minutes later, he was summoned to coach Todd Bowles' office for the bad news.
+Minutes later, he was summoned to coach Todd Bowles' office for the news.

 "It was an organizational decision," said Bowles, who didn't seem in favor of the move.
 "They were talking about a pay reduction and they didn't come to an agreement -- we didn't come to an agreement, and it eventually led to this.